 sudo systemctl start mysql

-.This error occurs when there’s a syntax issue in your SQL query.
-The error message typically includes details about where the problem is.
+localhost or an IP address) and port (default is 3306).3306.This error occurs when there’s a syntax issue in your SQL query.
+The error message typically includes details about where the problem occurred.

 SELECT `key` FROM `table_name`;